php-fig/fig-standards/proposed/autoloader.md

-- The relative class name MUST be mapped to a sub-path by replacing namespace separators with directory separators, and the result MUST be suffixed with `.php`.
+- The relative class name MUST be mapped to a sub-path by replacing namespace separators with directory separators, and the result MUST be suffixed with `.php`; the resulting string MUST be appended to the base directory to form the mapped file name.

-- If the mapped file exists, the registered autoloader MUST include or require it.
+- If the mapped file name exists in the file system, the registered autoloader MUST include or require it.

 - The registered autoloader callback MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.